December 25, 2015; revised September 29, 2018; September 10, 2022

 - Similarly, we keep accumulating bundles of vedana (vedanakkhandha), saññā (saññākkhandha), saṅkhāra (saṅkhārakkhandha), and viññāna (viññānakkhandha).

 - And these records can go back to beginningless time!
-Some people can recall more past records than others, but by gradually developing abhiññā powers, one can recall more and more past lives.
+Some people can recall more records than others, but by gradually developing abhiññā powers, one can recall more and more past lives.